La tempête de fin octobre

 that rhythmically break on the browbeaten shoreline.

-The flashing red and green lights at l’entrée du quai are visible to them
+The red and green lights flashing at four-second intervals at l’entrée du quai are visible to them

 at a relative bearing of 75 degrees,

-although it’s not likely that any seabound vessel will need them to navigate –
+although it’s not likely a craft of any size will need them to navigate –

 not on a night like this.